-A service plan is a written agreement between you and CPS that outlines the services that you need to complete in order to deal with the concerns that CPS has regarding the safety of your child.
-One of these plans includes supportive services that are intended to help you be able to raise your child responsibly.
-When talking about supportive services, we are most concerned with drug/alcohol counseling, mental health evaluations, parenting education as well as emotionally based therapy/counseling.
+A service plan is a written agreement between you and CPS that outlines the services you need to complete to deal with the concerns that CPS has regarding the safety of your child.
+One of these plans includes supportive services that are intended to help you raise your child responsibly.
+When talking about supportive services, we are most concerned with drug/alcohol counseling, mental health evaluations, parenting education, and emotionally-based therapy/counseling.

-Keep in mind that as soon as you sign your service plan it goes into effect and you will be held responsible for either the successes or failures that you encounter with it.
+Keep in mind that as soon as you sign your service plan, it goes into effect, and you will be held responsible for either the successes or failures you encounter with it.
 You may not be entirely sure what one aspect of the plan calls for.
 In that case, you should contact your attorney immediately and seek clarification on that part of it.
 You will be expected to follow the plan.
 Even if you refuse to attend a service plan meeting, CPS can seek a court order that forces you to attend.

 Finally, it should be readily apparent to you at this stage that a CPS case is a lot of work.
-Success comes about like a crockpotcrockpot, rather than a microwave.
+Success comes about like a crockpot rather than a microwave.
 That is to say that success comes about slowly after a great deal of effort and time.
-Not only will you need to follow the service plan during your CPS case, but you will have to make sure that you are able to visit with your child every opportunity that you are given.
+Not only will you need to follow the service plan during your CPS case, but you will have to make sure that you can visit with your child every opportunity that you are given.
 While this is not a problem for most parents, you may find yourself with other commitments that come up.
-Just because you have an active CPS case does not mean that work, school or other family issues can be put on pause.
+Just because you have an active CPS case does not mean that work, school, or other family issues can be put on pause.
 However, it is worth pointing out that your CPS case will need to be the focus of your life for as long as it endures.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in: